 Hotel credit cards are co-branded cards that earn points you can redeem for stays with a specific hotel chain.
 Some of the most popular hotel rewards programs include:

-Like airline credit cards, hotel credit cards can pack in a lot of brand-specific perks to reward you for your loyalty.
+Like airline credit cards, hotel credit cards can pack in a lot of brand-specific perks to reward your loyalty.
 Some cards offer supersized rewards rates, typically for hotel-related purchases.
-This can make it easier to quickly rack up points that can be used for future visits.
-On top of the high-earning potential, hotel travel cards may also come with some of the following benefits:
+These earning rates can make it easier to quickly rack up points for future visits.

 Free night: Many hotel cards automatically reward you with a free night at select properties every year on your anniversary.
 Others give you a chance to earn a free night after you spend a certain amount on the card.